NOTE: Business English etc.

 There are four books.

-Careful not to say phrase Da ist… ‑ that’s used to point out a location!
+Careful not to say the phrase Da ist… ‑ that’s used to point out a location!
 For example,

 Da ist irgendwas.